A MASTERCLASS ON THE THERAPEUTIC DIMENSION OF PILGRIMAGE

 Even so, there have been several interesting early studies into the therapeutical dimensions of pilgrimage.
 For example, Post, Pieper & Van Uden included a psychological perspective in their large-scale project on pilgrimage studies (1980s and 1990s, synthesis in The modern pilgrim, 1998).
 A similar body of work can be found when taking a different approach: in the study of psychology we can find a renewed interest in the potential of rituals and within the field of humanities we can find a renewed focus on the body and medical treatment (cf. health humanities).
 Through the inclusion of ritual in processes of spiritual, psychological and physical healing, new possibilities therapeutical treatment open up in a variety of places.
 These can be found on traditional pilgrimage routes (such as the Camino de Santiago) and on less expected occasions (such as on journeys to Srebrenica organized for veterans).

-This therapeutical dimension of pilgrimage will be explored during an interdisciplinary program at Tilburg University in which two fields of interest with the Department of Culture Studies come together: ritual studies and health humanities.
+This therapeutical dimension of pilgrimage was explored during an interdisciplinary program at Tilburg University in which two fields of interest with the Department of Culture Studies come together: ritual studies and health humanities.

-The program starts with a morning master class (11h00 – 12h30) led by dr. Heather Warfield.
+The program started with a masterclass led by dr. Heather Warfield.
 Dr. Warfield is an internationally acclaimed expert in the field of the psychology of pilgrimage and is currently Program Director for Clinical Mental Health Counseling at New England College, New Hampshire.
-This masterclass is open to all interested parties.
-In the afternoon (13h30 – 17h00) the discussion is continued in a round table discussion with experts from academia and the professional world.
-Four experts are invited to provide a kick off for the conversation; academics currently working on therapeutical dimensions of pilgrimage and ritual and professionals are concerned with these topics from their professional setting.
+The discussion continued in a round table discussion with experts from academia and the professional world.

 • Prof.dr.
 Jos Pieper (TST), working on the psychology of religion in general and the role of rituals in coping and the psychological effect of pilgrimage in particular.